memN0ps/redlotus-rs/README.md

 bootkit.efi
 ```

-7. Now you should see output from the bootkit.efi application.
-If it is successful, Windows should boot automatically otherwise, exit and boot into Windows (change to Windows boot media - usually `FS0` - and run `\EFI\Microsoft\Boot\bootmgfw.efi` or `\EFI\Boot\bootx64.efi`)
+7. Now you should see output from the `bootkit.efi` application.
+If it is successful, Windows should boot automatically.

 ## Credits / References / Thanks / Motivation